[ originally published 11/12/14 | updated 01/22/18 ]

 The 100hp Club

 Next, I needed to find time to rip apart the hubs for a brake job.
-And then I’ll have to decide between ripping out the dash to replace the heater core and replacing the blown front shocks.
+And then I would have to decide between ripping out the dash to replace the heater core and replacing the blown front shocks.
 The former addressing chilly commutes with my little one in the morning.
-The latter, me not looking like I’m having a stroke from the steering wheel shaking in general.
-And the growing oil spot wherever I park only serves as reminder the whole friggin’ engine’s going to have to come out sooner than later.
+The latter, me not looking like I was having a seizure from the steering wheel shaking in general.
+And the growing oil spot wherever I parked only served as reminder the whole friggin’ engine would to have to come out sooner than later.

 Some quick numbers?
-I paid $1000 for the parts truck, which got me a good engine, steering wheel, heater core, and all kinds of little interior bits my truck was missing.
-I throw another $100 into pads and rotors, maybe an oil change or two, and I’m still driving away less than $100/month.
-Hell, tags are only $17 a year (if/when I pass emissions).
-Compare that to the $300/month I’m planning to spend on my JDM Dream Delica.
+I paid $1000 for the parts truck, which got me a good engine, steering wheel, heater core, and all kinds of little interior bits my truck needed.
+I threw another $100 into pads and rotors, maybe an oil change or two, and I’m still driving away less than $100/month.
+Hell, tags were only $17 a year (when I passed emissions).
+Compare that to the $300/month I planned to spend on my JDM Dream Delica.

 I’m used to driving a slow vehicle.
 I’m used to driving a hot/cold vehicle without functioning AC/heat.
 I’m used to having to roll up my sleeves and deal with something in need of repair on my daily driver on a monthly basis.

 Godzilla has no clothes.

 I got the idea for this post from the old story, The Emperor Has No Clothes.
 You know the one.
 The Emperor takes pride in being a snappy dresser and becomes the target of scammers who sell him an outfit so fine that’s it’s invisible to anyone who isn’t worthy to see it.

-The Emperor doesn’t see anything, but doesn’t want anyone to think he’s not worthy, so he goes along with the scammers.
+The Emperor doesn’t see anything but doesn’t want anyone to think he’s not worthy, so he goes along with the scammers.
 As do all the Emperor’s assistants and servants.
-Even the townspeople lining the street pretend he’s wearing the most incredible clothes they’ve ever seen as he walks by, until a small child—too young to care about fitting in—shouts out, The Emperor is naked!
+Even the townspeople lining the street pretend he’s wearing the most incredible clothes they’ve ever seen as he walks by, until a small child—too young to care about fitting in—shouts out, “The Emperor is naked!”
 At which point everyone else realizes how stupid it is to pretend the naked man walking down the street is wearing anything but his pride.

 Vehicles become more advanced.
 Technology allows more power, more speed, greater control—reduced responsibility.
 And the prices increase with them.
-Our debt-driven society, awash in marketing scientifically designed to target our most basic needs, is an endless barrage of messaging telling us we need bigger, better, faster, more.
+Our debt-driven society, awash in marketing scientifically designed to target our most primal needs, is an endless barrage of messaging telling us we need bigger, better, faster, more.

-What I’m trying to point out is that we’re increasingly getting caught up in the hype cycle of the media—social and otherwise.
-It’s more rewarding to drive a $2,000 car at its limits on a daily basis—just keeping up with traffic—than it is to drive a $200,000 car in first gear everywhere, like a pretentious choad, knowing there’s really nowhere to really open it up and experience its performance (which you’re nowhere near skilled enough to handle).
+What I’m trying to point out is that we’re increasingly getting caught up in the hype cycle of the media—social and otherwise. [ BD: 2018.
+Boy was I right about this one. ] It’s more rewarding to drive a $2,000 car at its limits on a daily basis—just keeping up with traffic—than it is to drive a $200,000 car in first gear everywhere, like a pretentious choad, knowing there’s really nowhere to really open it up and experience its performance (which you’re nowhere near skilled enough to handle).

 So we line these digital streets, falling all over each other in an effort to describe the latest models on the international circuit.
 We reach for bullshit words nobody uses in real life—sonorous, mellifluous, dulcet—to describe the way the new machines sound, as we know the sounds they make speak to the core of what makes us gearheads.

 What’s that little kid inside want most?

-He wants to drive.
 He wants to get behind the wheel, put his foot down, and experience Newton’s Third Law.
 He (and she—much respect to the gearhead ladies out there) wants to feel one with the machine.
 The intoxicating driver’s high evidenced by slightly sweaty palms, a racing pulse, and slow, deep breaths when piloting a machine near the limit, on purpose.

 Some people, like that emperor, like to show off.
 They don’t know they’re naked.
 And hey, some people like to party naked.
 More power to ’em!
 But some of us, we just want to drive.

 Driving a slow, low-powered machine has taught me much.
 I’ve got a whole new appreciation for things.
-Thought I’d share.Lead image of GTR35 on fire via ForceGT.com.
+Thought I’d share.